sheila-anne/sheila-anne/src/pages/writing-desk/2020-02-28-yoga-for-anxiety.md

 Continue with deep inhales and exhales.

-If you enjoyed this yoga sequence you may be interested in this practical application of how move through a negative emotion such as anxiety.
+If you enjoyed this yoga sequence, you may be interested in [this practical application of how to move through a negative emotion such as anxiety](/writing-desk/2021-01-07-how-to-move-through-a-negative-emotion-in-5-steps/).